Adopt

 Story

-Lady is a 3 year old spayed, microchipped Jack Russell mix.
+Lady is a 7 year old spayed, microchipped Jack Russell mix.
 She is housebroken, good with people and most dogs.
-She's on a diet and exercise program and has lost some weight.
-Lady loves to go on car rides.
-She is currently in a foster home.
-Volunteers For Animals periodically pulls dogs from other shelters to free up space; this helps avoid euthanizing healthy, adoptable animals.
+No cats please.
+She's on a diet and exercise program and has lost almost 10 lbs!
+She is a great walker and would make a wonderful companion.
+Lady is currently at the Shelter Volunteers For Animals periodically pulls dogs from other shelters to free up space; this helps avoid euthanizing healthy, adoptable animals.
 We are able to do this through the generosity of many people such as the originating shelter staff, transporters, foster volunteers and others who help with pulling fees, vet bills and finding good homes once they are here.
 The adoption process includes an application that is completed by the potential owner.
 If there are multiple applications on the same animal, the animal will go to the best home for that particular animal - not necessarily the first application.
 Fees for the rescues animals can range from $100 to $450 per animal which needs to be cash or a check - NO CREDIT CARDS.
 If you are interested in any of the Rescue dogs, please Contact Us.
 Do not call the Shelter regarding rescue animals - they have no information about these dogs.
 All rescue animals are in foster homes with volunteers - NOT at the Shelter - unless otherwise noted.
 Here is the adoption process: To adopt an animal you must complete an application and be approved.
-There is a $60 fee for any animal which needs to be cash or a check - NO CREDIT CARDS.
+There is a $100 fee for any county animal which needs to be cash or a check - NO CREDIT CARDS.
 If the animal is not spayed or neutered, there is a $35 deposit which will be returned upon proof of surgery.
 All dogs must be licensed before leaving the Shelter.
 Please note that public offices that issue dog licenses are not open on Saturdays and Sundays.
 All cats must leave in a carrier.
-Thank you for considering a homeless animal.December 24, 2025, 7:03 am
+Thank you for considering a homeless animal.January 17, 2026, 2:15 pm

 We'll also keep you updated on Indigo's adoption status with email updates.